dinggd/Dispersion-based-Clustering/README.md

-Pytorch implementation for our paper [[Link]](https://github.com/gddingcs/Dispersion-based-Clustering/edit/master/README.md).
+Pytorch implementation for our paper submitted.
 This code is based on the [Open-ReID](https://github.com/Cysu/open-reid) library and adopted from [BUC](https://github.com/vana77/Bottom-up-Clustering-Person-Re-identification).

 ## Preparation